-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2018, and have not been applied in preparing these financial statements.
-The only new standard relevant to the Fund is IFRS 9 Financial Instruments, which is discussed below.
-The Fund did not adopt IFRS 9 early.
+A number of new standards and amendments to standards are effective for annual periods beginning after January 1, 2019 and have not been applied in preparing these financial statements.
+None of these are expected to have a material effect on the financial statements of the Fund.